 Do you write such reports in your organization, if yes, which tool do you use?
 Let us know in the comments below or tweet us @bit_ai

-- 10 Best Free Project Management Software in 2020
+- 10 Best Free Project Management Software

 Bit.ai is the essential next-gen workplace and document collaboration platform. that helps teams share knowledge by connecting any type of digital content.
 With this intuitive, cloud-based solution, anyone can work visually and collaborate in real-time while creating internal notes, team projects, knowledge bases, client-facing content, and more.